environmental-bioinformatics-master/popgen_HW6_2023/README.md

 The `.evec` files gives the PC loading for each sample on the first 10 principal components axes.
 Axes are labeled by their eigenvalues, ordered from highest (= most influence on population structure) to lowest.

 Using python or R (or another language of your choice*), make a scatter plot of the individuals for PC1 and PC2, using the loadings from the `.evec` file and color-coding individuals by site.
-(Hint: you may need to modify the `.evec` file to get your plotting program of choice to read it properly.)
+(Hint: you will need to modify the `.evec` file to get your plotting program of choice to read it properly.)
 Feel free to do this plotting on Poseidon or your local computer, whatever you're most comfortable with.
 Please include the code for your plot in a file named: `hw6_pca_plot_code_[LASTNAME].[EXTENSION]`, and push that with your homework along with the plot in `.pdf` format named `hw6_pca_plot_[LASTNAME].pdf`.

 \*But **do** script your plot - don't make it automatically in a GUI like Excel or SigmaPlot.